ultimate guide to buying china tiles

 Porcelain marble tiles

-The marble tiles we are discussing here do not refer to tiles made from natural marble stone.
-Instead, we’re talking about porcelain tiles designed to mimic the look of natural marble, it is a type of glazed tile.
-Since its variety of patterns & designs, the luxurious looks of marble without the high cost, and easy maintenance, it has been very popular in recent years, we discussed it as an independent type.
+Not to be confused with natural marble — these are porcelain tiles engineered to mimic the look of marble, complete with realistic veining and surface texture.
+Since its variety of patterns & designs, the luxurious looks of marble without the high cost, low water absorption, and easy maintenance, it has been one of the fastest-growing tile types in the premium residential segment globally.

 Marble tile